ajeetraina/sbx-kits-mem0/README.md

 print(m.search("what coffee do they like?", filters={"user_id": "alice"})) PY
 ```

+Expect the search to return the stored "dark roast coffee" memory.

  ### 5. Check the sandbox can reach DMR on the host